genesiscommunitysuccess/docs/docs/genesistodb.md

 \* \[PostgreSQL sample\](genesistodb-postgres.md)

-\## Encrypting user and passwords
+### Encrypting user and passwords

-A script called "encryptUserPass" is provided with Genesis so we can encrypt our user and password before using it in GenesisToDb.
+A script called "encryptUserPass" is provided with Genesis so we can encrypt our user and password before using it in **GenesisToDb**.

-\## How to
+## A practical example

-This a step-by-step example of how to get an Oracle database up and running with GenesisToDb.
+This a step-by-step example of how to get an Oracle database up and running with **GenesisToDb**.

 A series of screenshots with examples of how to create tables, stored procedures and genesistodb.xml configuration for dta.
 The images can be opened in a new tab to see them full size if necessary.